Approach

 How do we ensure our deal data stays confidential?

 Three requirements, non-negotiable.
-First, zero-retention architecture: no deal data persists after processing.
+First, your data is never stored: no deal data sticks around after processing.
 Second, no model training on your data: your CIMs and scoring decisions should never improve a system your competitors also use.
 Third, audit trails: you should be able to see exactly who accessed what data and when.
 Ask the vendor for their data processing agreement.
 Read it.
-If the language around model training is vague or includes phrases about "improving the service," your data is being used.
+If the language around model training is vague or includes phrases like "improving the service," your data is being used.
 Get explicit written confirmation that your data is isolated.

 How long does it take to see results from an AI deal sourcing platform?

-SaaS platforms produce results immediately, but the results improve significantly over the first 60 to 90 days as you configure scoring criteria and the system learns from your pass/pursue decisions.
+SaaS platforms produce results immediately, but results improve a lot over the first 60 to 90 days as you configure scoring criteria and the system learns from your pass/pursue decisions.
 Custom solutions take 6 to 12 weeks to build and deploy, but they arrive pre-configured to your thesis, so day-one accuracy is higher.
-The firms that see the fastest ROI are the ones that have a clearly defined investment thesis and can articulate what makes a deal attractive versus unattractive before the build starts.
+The firms that see the fastest ROI are the ones with a clear investment thesis that can describe what makes a deal attractive versus unattractive before the build starts.
 Vague criteria produce vague scores.

 Should family offices and independent sponsors use the same tools as large PE firms?

 Not necessarily.
-Large PE firms process high-volume inbound flow, so their primary need is screening speed.
+Large PE firms process high-volume inbound flow, so their main need is screening speed.
 Family offices evaluating direct investments often have a different problem: finding deals in sectors where they lack established broker relationships.
 Independent sponsors need both, plus the ability to present a professional, data-backed pitch to capital partners.
 The right tool depends on your sourcing bottleneck.
 If you are drowning in CIMs, you need a screener.
 If you are not seeing enough of the right deals, you need market intelligence.
-If you need both, a custom solution that combines them makes more economic sense than subscribing to two separate platforms.
+If you need both, a custom solution that combines them makes more sense than paying for two separate platforms.

-- • Four approaches exist (manual, generic platforms, PE-specific tools, custom solutions) and each fits a different firm profile and sourcing bottleneck
+• Four approaches exist (manual, generic platforms, PE-specific tools, custom solutions).
+Each fits a different firm profile and sourcing bottleneck

-- • Automated CIM parsing cuts initial screening time by 80%, but only if the tool can handle real-world document formats, not clean vendor samples
+• Automated CIM parsing cuts initial screening time by 80%, but only if the tool handles real-world documents, not clean vendor samples

-- • Zero-retention architecture is non-negotiable.
+• Your data must never be stored.
 If your deal data trains models your competitors access, you are subsidizing their deal flow

 AI-powered deal sourcing is a core module of our deal intelligence architecture.
 See how it fits into our High-Stakes AI Blueprint for investment firms.